awsdocs/aws-systems-manager-user-guide/doc_source/reference-cron-and-rate-expressions.md

-# Reference: Cron and Rate Expressions for Systems Manager<a name="reference-cron-and-rate-expressions"></a>
+# Reference: Cron and rate expressions for Systems Manager<a name="reference-cron-and-rate-expressions"></a>

 When you create an AWS Systems Manager maintenance window or a State Manager association, you specify a schedule for when the window or the association should run\.
 You can specify a schedule in the form of either a time\-based entry, called a *cron expression*, or a frequency\-based entry, called a *rate expression*\.
 For maintenance windows, you can also specify a time stamp in Coordinated Universal Time \(UTC\) format when you create a maintenance window so that it runs once at the specified time\.